did-app/www/_articles/building-the-best-one-click-sign-in.md

 The user authenticates by proving they have access to a specific device.
 If the device is present, the user is authenticated.
 This is achieved with a simple cryptographic transaction between DID.app and the user’s device initiated by a single click.

 Users should be familiar with this type of authentication.
 It works on the same principle as using as a key to unlock your front door or using debit card to pay for something.
 These are both forms of authentication that rely on something the users has (a key or a debit card) and are used multiple times every day.
+DID.app's One Click Sign In works using cryptography.
+A key pair generated and stored by the device are challenged by DID.app to prove identity.
+The user actually has to have access to the physical device for One Click Sign In to work.
+Users can set up multiple devices if they regularly use more than one device.
+This greatly reduces the threat of account theft because hacking is only economical on scale and without actually having to steal a person's handbag.
 ## Speed, Security and Safeguards

 DID.app is focused on fast, simple and secure authentication.